MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/troubleshoot-examples.md

 ms.custom: overview
 ---

-# Tips and tricks for using GitHub Copilot for Azure to troubleshoot your application
+# Use GitHub Copilot for Azure to troubleshoot your application

 TBD